stnbu/loans/README.md

 It would just be a fun exercise to go through the motions and make a, for example, PawnShop SaaS site that anyone can use to operate a real, physical pawn shop that loans Ether for hocked items of any kind.
 Situation evolving. 👂

+Maybe these are a sort of NFT.
+That is, a transferrable debt -- transferrable from pawn shop to pawn shop (metaphorically).
+Isn't an NFT a "uniquly identifiable thing"? combined with a wallet address, this is that.

 ## Original Spewage:

 ---